This month we can celebrate the birthday of Caroline Barnum, P.T.’s oldest daughter, who was born May 27, 1833.

 Sunday, February 18, 2018 marks a historic moment for the Barnum Museum: our 125th birthday.
-On February 18, 1893 the iconic Barnum Institute of Science and History first opened its doors to the public, and we have been welcoming guests from around the globe ever since!
-Many people have asked over the years if “this
+On February 18, 1893 the iconic Barnum Institute of Science and History first opened its doors to the public, and has been welcoming guests from around the globe ever since!

 Phillip Carlyle, the character played by Zac Efron in The Greatest Showman, is a convenient foil for Barnum’s ambition in the film, a pair of feet on the ground while the showman’s head remains in the clouds (not to mention a convenient bank account).
 But was he a real person?

 Kathy Maher, Executive Director of The Barnum Museum, talks about the film The Greatest Showman on the State of the ARTS Podcast.
 Listen to it here!
 Podcast from Friday 12/22/17 on WPKN with host Richard Pheneger & Peggy Nelson.